erikj/presentations/great-web-apis/slides/intro.md

 # "In Reality"

-Linear narrative
+Book: Linear narrative

-In practice:

-Loops of iteration, jump back and forth between modeling, design and implementation
+In practice: Loops of iteration, jump back and forth between modeling, design and implementation

 !SLIDE